 All of our animals are checked by a vet shortly after arrival.
 They are vaccinated and given flea and worm treatment.
 Any animal that is not already neutered or micro-chipped when they arrive will have this carried out during their stay with us.
 Any animal that is not neutered at the time of adoption (i.e. puppies and kittens) will be issued with a neutering voucher.
 This will be expected to be used when the animal is aged 5-6months as part of the adoption agreement.
 We strongly advise all adopters to arrange appropriate insurance cover for their adopted animal.
 For more information on pet insurance please visit: https://www.rspca.org.uk/shoponline/petinsurance

-If you would like to meet any of our animals please contact our Rehoming Co-ordinator (Louise Brooke) on 07973 952575 or email@example.com.
-The centre is open 11am-3.30pm Monday and Wednesday-Friday and 11am-3pm Saturday.
-Louise is available to contact between 9.30am-5pm on these days.
-The centre is based near Morpeth, Northumberland.
-You will be provided with the full address and postcode of the centre when you make your appointment.
+If you would like further information, or to meet any of our animals please contact our Rehoming Co-ordinator (Louise Brooke) on 07973 952575 or firstname.lastname@example.org.
+The kennels and cattery are open by appointment.
+Louise is available to contact between 9.30am-4.30pm Monday to Saturday (usually closed Wednesday and Sunday, but appointments may still be available).
+You will be provided with the full address and postcode of the kennels and cattery when you make your appointment.

 Once your application has been accepted, a home visit will be organised.
 This will be performed by a trained volunteer within one week of you reserving your chosen animal.
 Once a result has been decided the Rehoming Co-ordinator will contact you to either organise an appointment to adopt your animal or discuss any concerns.